Opening doors to higher education

 I come from a family that values education, and I love engaging with people who work in that space.

-During a conversation with a marketing professional at Washington State University Vancouver, I learned that sometimes what prevents someone from showing up on the first day of class is something as small as $200.
+During a conversation with a marketing professional at Washington State University Vancouver, I learned that sometimes what prevents someone from showing up on the first day of class is an amount as small as $200.

 And I thought, “I’d pay $200 to help someone go to college.”